igor-krawczuk/arxiv-style/README.md

 ## Description:

-The project hosts an aesthetic an simple LaTeX style suitable for "preprint" publications such as arXiv and bio-arXiv, etc.
+The project hosts an aesthetic and simple LaTeX style suitable for "preprint" publications such as arXiv, techrXhiv and biorXiv, etc.
 It is based on the [**nips_2018.sty**](https://media.nips.cc/Conferences/NIPS2018/Styles/nips_2018.sty) style.

-This styling maintains the esthetic of NIPS but adding and changing features to make it (IMO) even better and nore suitable for preprints.
+This styling maintains the esthetic of NeurIPS but adding and changing features to make it (IMO) even better and more suitable for preprints.
-The result looks fairly different from NIPS style so that readers won't get confused to think that the preprint was published in NIPS.
+The result looks fairly different from NeurIPS style so that readers won't get confused to think that the preprint was published in NeurIPS.

-### Why NIPS?
+### Why NeurIPS?
-Because the NIPS styling is a comfortable single column format that is very esthetic and convenient for reading.
+Because the NeurIPS styling is a comfortable single column format that is very esthetic and convenient for reading.

 ## Usage:
 1. Use Document class **article**.